Erin Murphy (Minnesota politician): Career and community service

 Murphy is a former executive director of the Minnesota Nurses Association and has also worked for the organization as a lobbyist and organizer.
 She worked in state government as legislative director for former Minnesota Attorney General Hubert H. Humphrey III, and as community relations director for the Minnesota Department of Children, Families and Learning.
 She was also an operating room nurse at the University of Minnesota Medical Center.

 Murphy served on the board of directors of Citizens for a Safer Minnesota from 1999 to 2001, and as a member of the board of trustees of the American Nurses Association political action committee.
 She was also an executive board member of the Minnesota chapter of the AFL–CIO.

+Political career

-Minnesota House of Representatives
+State House

-Murphy was first elected in 2006, and reelected in 2008, 2010, 2012, and 2014.
+Murphy was first elected in 2006, and reelected in 2008, 2010, 2012, 2014, and 2016.
 She served on the Rules and Legislative Administration Committee, the Health Care and Human Services Policy and Oversight Committee, the Taxes Committee, the Finance Subcommittee for Health Care and Human Services Finance Division, and the Health Care and Human Services Policy and Oversight Subcommittee for the Licensing Division.

 After the 2012 elections, Murphy was elected by the DFL House caucus to be Majority Leader.
+She served in this role until the DFL lost its majority in 2015.